Skip to Content

 …a round building form is significantly more resource-efficient than any other building form, including the most environmentally sound homes built today.

-Every year hundreds, sometimes thousands of homes get destroyed by hurricanes.
+Every year, hundreds, sometimes thousands, of homes are destroyed by hurricanes.
 Round homes make much better hurricane-proof houses than traditional square ones.
-Here are a couple of examples showing round houses built by Deltec Homes in Florida right after hurricane Michel.
+Here are a couple of examples showing round houses built by Deltec Homes in Florida right after Hurricane Michel.

 Both videos show only a loss of some roof shingles and no other damage.
 The answer is in streamlined shapes of circular homes – the wind goes around the curved walls without strong resistance.